W-ptra/SafeSight/README.md

 4. The complete sentence later converted to voice by using Speech Service API and will outputed a voice file formatted in .wav
 5. The voice file then send back to frontend to be played to the user
 # Limitation
-The main problem of this system is LATENCY, as it require many API call to outside resource then resulted in high latency.
+The main problem of this system is LATENCY, as it require many API call to outside resource that resulted in high latency.